 Belen Caeiro, Director of Product Marketing at Babbel

 Berlin is an international city where you’ll hear snippets of conversations in dozens of different languages on the daily.
 This is one reason why it’s the perfect city for Babbel’s headquarters — we are 600 language enthusiasts piling into one five-story building in the heart of Berlin.
-There are people from over 60 countries, speaking more languages than you can imagine, all working on one popular product in this space.
+Babbel has employees from over 60 countries, speaking more languages than you can imagine, all working on one popular product in this space.

 Working here, I’m often asked how Babbel is so good at teaching people new languages.
 To answer this question, I decided to sit down with our own multilingual Belen Caeiro.
 She leads our Product Marketing team here at Babbel and knows the app inside and out.
 Here’s what she said about why learning a language with Babbel is so effective.